Operator Scope of Action:

 For more complex examples, where list items are action code expressions, it may be necessary to use eval() to wrap each list item expression, e.g.

 This returns a list of numbers resulting from simple evaluations:

 Output value, a list:

 This example, this makes a single evaluated string out of a list of two expressions:

 list("This note 's $Width is "+$Width, "the $Xpos is "+$Xpos).format(" and ")+"!")

 Output value, a string:

 This example is not overly complex but points to how list() can be used in constructing output strings/lists that are otherwise difficult to create.
-The more complex the expressions passed to list() the greater the likelihood of getting no output - or an unexpected one.
-If complex inputs don't work consider using more parentheses to help TB figure the order of sub-task execution or else put the result of expressions into new attributes and then pass the value of the latter into list() as a parameter.
+The more complex the expressions passed to list() the greater the likelihood of getting no output, or an unexpected one.
+If complex inputs do not work consider using more parentheses to help TB figure the order of sub-task execution or else put the result of expressions into new attributes and then pass the value of the latter into list() as a parameter.